 Section 224(2) of the Act requires that not less than 12 months before an ordinary election the council must determine the number of its councillors for the following term.
-If, as a result of doing so, a council has determined to change the number of its councillors, it must also obtain approval for the change at a constitutional referendum.
-Approval would have the effect of changing the number of councillors for the electoral term commencing in September 2024.

-If following the approval of a reduction in councillor numbers, a casual vacancy occurs in the office of a councillor (but not a mayor elected by the councillors), and the reduction has not yet taken effect, the vacancy must not be filled if the number of councillors will remain at or above the number approved at the referendum (section 294B of the Act).
+If a council has determined to change the number of its councillors, it must obtain approval at a constitutional referendum.
+Approval at a constitutional referendum conducted in September 2024 changes the number of councillors for the electoral term starting September 2028.
+If a reduction in councillor numbers is approved at a referendum and has not yet taken effect, a casual vacancy in the office of a councillor (but not a mayor elected by the councillors), must not be filled if the number of councillors will remain at or above the number approved at the referendum (section 294B of the Act).